-The guard looked at her for a moment and could swear he was looking at the movement in her armpit.
+The guard looked at her for a moment and she could swear he was looking at the movement in her armpit.
 Finally, he put the toy back and went to check her second bag.

-The moment that he’d finished with her bags she ran through the barrier, thanking God Gilbert had not been discovered.
+The moment he’d finished with her bags she ran through the barrier, thanking God Gilbert had not been discovered.
 Just then, she heard a noise behind her.
 A man was standing with his hands in the air, several guards pointing their guns at him.
-In his case, dozens of toilet paper tubes could be see, each containing a brightly coloured budgie.
+In his case, dozens of toilet paper tubes could be seen, each containing a brightly coloured budgie.

 Fourteen months later, Frankie awoke as usual to a dank cell and proceeded to smash out her usual morning routine of push-ups, pull-ups and crunches.
 She notched another tally-mark on the wall and went outside her cell to line up with the other inmates for role-call.

 ‘Work detail, one hour,’ shouted the guard.
 Frankie went out to tend to the garden.
 Later, during exercise.
 She was walking the perimeter of the fence that bordered the yard of the men’s minimum security prison for customs offences.
 She saw a devastatingly handsome older gentleman driving a stake into the ground.
 It was the budgie man from the airport.